vimana-cloud/vimana/docs/tutorial.md

 # This step produces C-specific "bindings" to the language-agnostic WIT interface,
 # including a header file with type definitions.
-# An official binary release of `wit-bindgen` is included,
-# but a local installation would work as well.
 wit-bindgen c \
   "$(pwd)/tmp/wit" \
   --world=server \